NPA Generates N172.3bn In 6 Months, Remits N78.5bn To Federation Account

-During the period under review, the Nigerian Ports handled 1,992 ships, with a cargo throughput of 38,672,392 metric tonnes.
+During the same period under review, the Nigerian ports handled 1992 ships, with a cargo throughput of 38,672,392 metric tonnes.
 The ports also witnessed 849,175 TEU of container traffic while they handled 132,543 units of vehicles within the same period.

 He further disclosed that the remittances were expressions of the operational performance of the ports.

-The figures were contained in a half-year 2022 operational report released by the Authority.
+These figures were contained in a half-year 2022 operational report released by the authority.

-“Global economic and inflation crises, global reduction in household incomes and purchasing power and scarcity of foreign exchange all of which have negatively affected business environment, affected Government revenue and constrained expenditure.
+“Global economic and inflation crises, global reduction in household incomes and purchasing power and scarcity of foreign exchange all of which has negatively affected business environment, affected Government revenue and constrained expenditure.

 “The development in the port industry cannot be severed from the macro-economic environment with galloping inflation that has grossly reduced the disposable income of the households, the depreciating exchange rates that stifle business environment and the dwindling government revenue that constrains expenditure.